-Again the tape head provides an important example of this: if the wavelength to be recorded or replayed is the same as the effective gap width the two opposing half-cycles of the signal will exactly cancel each other out.
-So that whatever measures may be taken, nothing can be done at or anywhere near this particular wavelength.
-Thus the frequency range of recording/replay for which the system is "flat" to within 2 or 3 dB must end somewhere below this extinction frequency.
-The value will, of course, be different for different tape speeds.
-This explains the preference for higher tape speeds in music recording, where an extended range is required.

-A replay head scans a slightly greater length of tape than would be suggested by the size of the gap (say 0.65 mils for an actual 1⁄2-mil gap); but for a recording head the effect of high-frequency bias is to narrow the effective gap width (say 0.75 mils for an actual 1-mil gap).
+Again the tape head provides an important example of this: if the wavelength to be replayed is an integral multiple of the gap width the two opposing half-cycles of the signal will exactly cancel each other out.
+Clearly, such a signal cannot be restored in the reproducing amplifier.
+However, this does not imply that nothing can in this case be done, as the gap-width of the recording head is not directly related to scanning loss (recording is achieved at the trailing edge of the gap).
+So scanning by a replay head with a narrower gap might extract a signal.
+A replay head scans a slightly greater length of tape than would be suggested by the size of the gap (say 0.65 mils for an actual $\frac{1}{2}$ -mil gap); but for a recording head the effect of high-frequency bias is to narrow the effective gap width (say 0.75 mils for an actual 1-mil gap).
 So, if a separate head is provided for monitoring the tape on replay, its gap width should be half that of the recording head.